garrandall/popular-music-data/tracks/come-into-my-heart-lloyd-price-and-his-orchestra.md

 I've never found love that can't grow old
 And that is why, that is why, I love you
 So come on
-You better come oooon to my heart
+You better come on to my heart
 Just sitting here thinking with a you on my mind
 Don't go no where I'm worried all the time
 Come on